 You can’t get any closer than this, since the hotel is right across the street from the Musikverein.
 A five-star option that opened as a hotel in 1873 and has since welcomed many world leaders and other famous guests (including the Vienna Blood actors & crew).

-Also, the ground floor has the Café Imperial alongside the Ring boulevard and a source of one of Vienna’s special homegrown cakes: the Imperial Torte.
+Also, the ground floor has the Café Imperial alongside the Ring boulevard, which doubles as a source of one of Vienna’s special homegrown cakes: the Imperial Torte.

 (Another 5-star superior option!)